andreasgrill/alfred-netflix-remote/README.md

 This workflow uses hotkeys and mouse emulation to gain access to the Netflix Browser UI.
 The mouse emulation is executed by the awesome command line utility [Cliclick][cliclick].
 The icons are from [ionicons][ionicons].

+## Where to get it
+This github repo only contains the source of this workflow.
+Get the workflow package from [Packal][workflow].

 ## How to get it working / Troubleshooting
 Netflix Remote sends hotkeys as well as mouse events to your browser, running Netflix.
 It works best in __full screen__ mode, otherwise some commands that rely on mouse positioning might not work as expected.
 Multiple monitor setups are supported.